We will be comparing 6 of the best masticating juicers available in this review.

 Those who want to add more green juice to their diets will opt for a horizontal auger juicer that’s optimal for extracting juice from leafy greens.

-All slow juicers have these basic main components: An auger and tapered, cylindrical strainer that work together to squeeze juice out from any fruit and vegetable you put in.
+All slow juicers have these essential main components: An auger and tapered, cylindrical strainer that work together to squeeze the juice out from any fruit and vegetable you put in.
 The auger is spun by a motor connected through a shaft where the auger sits on.

 Depending on the type of juicer you buy, the motor will be either at the bottom or side of the auger.

-High end augers come with optional stopper that prevents leaks and strainer that removes excess pulp.
+High-end augers come with an optional stopper that prevents leaks and strainer that removes excess pulp.

-Choosing one is like buying cars, you can choose one that has an automatic transmission or one that has a manual stick shift transmission.
+Choosing one is like buying cars, you can pick one that has an automatic transmission or one that has a manual stick shift transmission.